kpol/ExtraLINQ/README.md

 var theMostExpensiveProduct = products.FirstOrDefault(p => p.Price == maxPrice);
 ```
 which is O(n) but in the worst case might iterate twice.
-Obvously this operation can be done in true `O(n)`.
+Obviously this operation can be done in true `O(n)`.
 For this operation ExtraLINQ has `MaxBy` method:
 ```csharp
 var theMostExpensiveProduct = products.MaxBy(p => p.Price);
 ```